Google Chat

 Enable the Google Chat API for the project in the APIs library.

-Then go to configure the chat app settings.
-Set the Application Info as the following:
+Then configure the chat app settings.
+Set the Application Info with the following:

 - App Name: